-"Another risk is whale watching tourist boats getting too close and harassing or injuring whales.
-What measures might be in place to protect the whales?"
+Another risk is whale watching tourist boats getting too close and harassing or injuring whales.

 Generally there are laws in place that restrict how close vessels can get to whales.
 This also applies to aircraft and drones.
 Exemptions might apply for researchers collecting data.